Can Foreigners Buy Property in Bali?

 Property insurance in Bali is well established.
 Most management companies require you to hold building and contents insurance as a condition of their management agreement.
 Key protections include:

-- Building insurance: structural damage, fire, flooding
+- Building insurance covering structural damage, fire and flooding

-- Contents insurance: furniture, fixtures, appliances
+- Contents insurance covering furniture, fixtures and appliances

-- Guest damage: management companies collect security deposits from guests.
+- Guest damage.
+Management companies collect security deposits from guests.
 Damage beyond the deposit is covered by the management company's insurance pool.
 Ayla only partners with management operators who carry adequate coverage.

 Getting Paid